Tahiti Travel Tips

 A good sun screen is essential (sun block is suggested for the first few days) to prevent burning.
 As in all tropical locales, French Polynesia has its share of mosquitoes; the hotels do their part to keep this problem to a minimum, but it is still wise to pack an insect repellent.
 Medications, even aspirin, should be brought from home, as pharmacies are not always convenient to the hotels.

 Tap water in hotels and restaurants is generally safe to drink.
-A local mineral water « Eau Royale » and all sorts of French mineral waters are available.
+A local mineral water, Eau Royale, and a variety of French mineral waters are also available.

 The Pacific French Franc (CFP) is the currency used in French Polynesia.
 It is not valued the same as the EURO.
 The average value of the CFP in relation to the US Dollar has been ranging from 75-100 CFP per $1 US.